Exact Convergence Rate Analysis of the Independent Metropolis-Hastings Algorithms: Introduction

-Admittedly, Example \ref{eg: three point} is an artificial example just for illustration.
-But as we can see in Section \ref{sec: connections} Example \ref{eg: different rates} , even for Random-walk Metropolis-Hastings algorithms (RWMH) on general state spaces, the same phenomenon may occur as well.
-We do not know if the fact `different initializations have different convergence rates' is true in general.
-If so, then such insight may shed light on practical applications as a careful selection of initialization would greatly increase the algorithm's efficiency.
-Therefore, we believe Q2 is an interesting and meaningful question to investigate.

-However, getting precise answers for Q1 and Q2 are known to be very difficult due to the complicated nature of Markov chains.
-Sharp convergence rate analysis is very rare for MCMC algorithms on general state spaces, even for toy models.
-In this paper, we focus on studying the convergence of the Independent Metropolis-Hastings (IMH) algorithm which is a widely-used special class of MCMC methods.
-We show that both Q1 and Q2 can be answered precisely for IMH chains on both discrete and general state spaces.
-Under mild conditions, we could calculate the non-asymptotic convergence speed for IMH algorithms on general state spaces exactly, with the exact convergence rate and the exact constant.
-To the author's best knowledge, this is the first `exact convergence analysis' for a class of MCMC algorithms on general state spaces, with the upper bound matches perfectly with the lower bound.
-We also show that, all the initializations converge to stationary at the same rate for IMH algorithms (though not true for general MCMC algorithms).
-Our work extends the previous results of Smith and Tierney \cite{smith1996exact} on general state spaces and Liu \cite{liu1996metropolized} on discrete state spaces.
+However, Q1 and Q2 are known to be technically challenging.
+Sharp convergence rate analysis is rare for MCMC algorithms on general state spaces, even for toy models.
+This paper provides precise answers to Q1 and Q2 in the context of the Independent Metropolis-Hastings (IMH) algorithm, a widely-used class of MCMC methods, on both discrete and general state spaces.
+We get the exact convergence rate of the IMH chain, and we show different initializations have the same convergence rate.
+Moreover, we derive the exact non-asymptotic convergence speed (in addition to the exact rate) for IMH algorithms on general state spaces.
+To the author's best knowledge, this is the first `exact convergence analysis' for certain MCMC algorithms on general state spaces, where the upper bound matches perfectly with the lower bound.